kharikri/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

 The timestep length N is how many states we *lookahead* in the future and the time step frequency dt is how much time elapses between actuations.
 The values chosen for N and dt are 10 and 0.1 respectively.
 These values were recommended in the tutorial.
 A smaller N does not take advantage of the look-ahead aspect of the algorithm and the ride is erractic.
 A large N was computationally expensive.
-N equal to 10 was the best option.
+N equal to 10 and dt eqial to 0.1 was the best option to keep the vehicle on the track.

 ## Polynomial Fitting and MPC Preprocessing